charchit7/charchit7/README.md

 <div style="display: flex; justify-content: space-between; align-items: flex-start;">
     <div style="flex: 1; padding-right: 20px;">
-        <p>Hi, I'm Charchit Sharma, I have total of 4+ years of exp as applied AI and research, recently completed my work as a research assistant under the guidance of <a href="https://people.iith.ac.in/vineethnb/">Prof. Vineeth N Balasubramanian</a> at IIT Hyderabad.</p>
+        <p>Hi, I'm Charchit Sharma currently working as Research Intern at <a href="avataar.ai">Avataar</a>.</p> I Recently completed my work as a research assistant under the guidance of <a href="https://people.iith.ac.in/vineethnb/">Prof. Vineeth N Balasubramanian</a> at IIT Hyderabad.</p>
-        <p>My primary focus lies in leveraging the power of deep learning techniques to develop innovative research projects!</p>
-        <p>Currently I am open for jobs as Machine Learning Engineer/ Applied Scientist, related roles..</p>
-        <p>I am interested in generative models, analysing the data, representation learning!</p>
         <p>More on : <a href="https://charchit7.github.io/">Profile</a></p>
     </div>
     <div style="flex: 1;">